braveg1rl/promised-builtins/README.md

 ## Limitations

-* You can't use normal operators on the promised builtins.
-* You can't pass the promised builtin as an argument to a function that expects a regular builtin.
-A function should be specifically adjusted to accept a promised builtin (but this is certainly possible).

 Every time you have an accute need for true values, you need to call `promisedValue.then` to get (or rather, wait for) the true value.
 But in some cases, you may be able to do without.
 That is, until your (logical) algorithm has finished, and you want to output something.